VaibhaoHatwar/VaibhaoHatwar/README.md

 - Hi👋, I’m Vaibhao Hatwar.
 I'm a self-taught web developer.
-- 👀 I’m interested in Javascript fullstack (MEAN/MERN stack).
+- 👀 I’m interested in Javascript fullstack (MERN stack).
-- 🌱 I’m currently learning NodeJS.
+- 🌱 I’m currently learning React.js.
 - 📫 You can reach me at linkedIn - https://www.linkedin.com/in/vaibhao-hatwar or
 - 📫 you can mail me at email- vaibhaohatwar.works@gmail.com